1Password/scim-examples/PREPARATION.md

 # Prepare to deploy 1Password SCIM Bridge

-*Learn how to prepare your environment and 1Password account to integrate with 1Password SCIM Bridge.*
+*Learn how to prepare your environment and 1Password account to use 1Password SCIM Bridge for automated user provisioning.*

 ## Overview